lunasec-io/lunasec/docs/blog/2021-10-18-announcing-lunasec.md

 That's the problem we aim to solve with LunaSec: We've built a suite of software libraries and services that you can integrate directly into your code.
 They're designed in a way that enables you to split access to sensitive data away from your code.
-That means you're free to develop software without security reviews while also still guarantee that your user's data is safe.
+That means you're free to develop software without security reviews while also still guaranteeing that sensitive data remains safe.

 LunaSec is modular, too, so you can choose which [level of security](https://www.lunasec.io/docs/pages/overview/security/levels/) you need based on your security requirements.
 And, if they change in the future, you can easily migrate to another level